Hero image showing a color wheel with complementary colors highlighted.

 Balance for Harmony

-A mix of cool and warm colors can make a user interface more appealing.
-Think of a fitness app.
-Cool colors create a calming background.
-Warm colors, on the other hand, can draw attention to critical features like workout challenges.
-This combination not only looks good but also encourages and excites users.
+A mix of cool and warm colors can make a user interface more attractive, and if you think of a fitness app, for example, cool colors can make for a calming background.
+Warm colors, on the other hand, can draw attention to critical features like workout challenges, and it’s a combination that doesn’t just look good but encourages and excites users, too—and so guide your target audience in the best way.

 Complementary Colors Generator

-Incorporate a complementary color generator into your toolkit to revolutionize your design process.
-This interactive feature can help you find the perfect color pairs for your projects.
-With a click, the generator displays colors opposite the color wheel.
-This tool can enable you to create appealing palettes with ease.
+Get a complementary color generator working for you and have it in your toolkit to revolutionize your design process.
+This interactive feature can help you find the perfect color pairs for your projects, and with a click, the generator displays colors opposite the color wheel—a tool that can empower you to create appealing palettes with ease.

 The Take Away

-Complementary colors, with their high contrast and vibrant interaction, are fundamental in creating attractive and emotionally resonant designs.
-Key takeaways include:
+Complementary colors, with their high contrast and vibrant interaction, are fundamental parts of how you as a designer can create attractive and emotionally resonant designs.
+You’ll need to:

 • Understand the color wheel to identify complementary colors.